mmdurnin/MessagingApp/README.md

 # Messaging Center

 ### Summary
-This front-end project was designed to display messages imported from a JSON file.
+This front-end project was designed to demo an inbox / messaging platform.
 It was built using React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Functionalities
-This project includes the following features:
-*Message display*

 ### Installation & Getting Started